There is a pastime that is creating perverts on our beaches! it is called dogging so I have written an article which is below.

 Please note, although in my article I mention an Australian targeted swingers database of dogging site’s the issue is worldwide so it is in the interest’s of all Naturists/Nudist’s who want to promote the non sexual use of legal and traditional nude areas to be aware of this issue

-Also I am not targeting Swingers or Doggers, just the minority in the lifestyle that think it is ok to perform sex acts in public – in particular the ones who think that a nude beach is an excuse to masturbate in people’s faces etc.
+Also I am not targeting all Swingers, just the minority in the lifestyle that think it is ok to perform sex acts in public – in particular the ones who think that a nude beach is an excuse to masturbate in people’s faces etc.

-True dedicated Swingers/Doggers are not wanting to draw negative attention to their lifestyle, they just want to have meaningful hookups without the intervention of the authorities etc .
+True dedicated Swingers are not wanting to draw negative attention to their lifestyle, they just want to have meaningful hookups without the intervention of the authorities etc .

 Below is the article: